sanjifr3/agents/1_foundations/career_conversation/me/experiences.md

 Toronto, Ontario, Canada · Hybrid

 - Led end-to-end development of enterprise-wide form digitization solution, delivering millions in annual cost savings
-- Designed and implemented a scalable, microservice architecture featuring a web app, REST APIs, and database models (MongoDB/Redis/MySQL) to enable a queue processing system, using virtual machines and Posit Workbench
+- Designed and implemented a scalable, microservice queue architecture featuring a web app, FastAPI, REST APIs, and database models (MongoDB/Redis/MySQL), using virtual machines and Posit Workbench
 - Mentored junior developer in creating the front-end of the web app
-- Presented the concetp and solution to various executives, receiving very positive feedback and response
+- Presented the concept and solution to various executives, receiving very positive feedback

 Skills: Data Science, Software Design, +3 skills